lmuntaner/tech-introduction-product-people/docs/databases/project.md

 Open it and create your first database: `bookshop.sqlite`.
 Ignore the next step to *Edit table definition*.

 Now you have an empty database.
-No tables, no rows and no columns.
+No tables, no rows, no columns.

 ### Create your first table